 Let’s be honest, spending Christmas abroad alone is not easy.
 Especially when in most places in the world it’s made to be such a big deal.
 I am using this solo Christmas to realign with my internal energies and am doing so by taking time for myself.
 We often forget about self-care, but it’s one thing that should be non-negotiable.
 Spending time in nature, reading, wandering quiet city streets, hitting up a Christmas market

 if there are any, sampling local food, and treating myself to a spa day is how I plan to spend the holidays abroad.

 Now it’s your turn to share.

-If you’re spending Christmas alone or any other holiday, reach out to us on Twitter, Instagram
+If you’re planning to spend Christmas alone or any other holiday, reach out to us on Instagram

 and share your story for a chance to be featured!